Medicine in the American Civil War: Women as nurses

 North and South, over 20,000 women volunteered to work in hospitals, usually in nursing care.
 They assisted surgeons during procedures, gave medicines, supervised the feedings and cleaned the bedding and clothes.
 They gave a good cheer, wrote letters the men dictated, and comforted the dying.

 The Sanitary Commission handled most of the nursing care of the Union armies, together with the necessary acquisition and transportation of medical supplies.
 Dorothea Dix, serving as the commission's Superintendent, was able to convince the medical corps of the value of women working in 350 Commission or army hospitals.
 A representative nurse was Helen L. Gilson (1835–68) of Chelsea, Massachusetts, who served in the Sanitary Commission.
 She supervised supplies, dressed wounds, and cook special foods for patients on a limited diet.
 She worked in hospitals after Antietam, Fredericksburg, Chancellorsville, and Gettysburg battles.
 She was a successful administrator, especially at the hospital for black soldiers at City Point, Virginia.
 The middle-class women North and South who volunteered provided vitally needed nursing services and were rewarded with a sense of patriotism and civic duty in addition to the opportunity to demonstrate their skills and gain new ones, while receiving wages and sharing the hardships of the men.

 Mary Livermore, Mary Ann Bickerdyke, and Annie Wittenmeyer played leadership roles.
-After the war some nurses wrote memoirs of their experiences; examples include Dix, Livermore, Sarah Palmer Young, and Sarah Emma Edmonds.
+After the war some nurses wrote memoirs of their experiences; examples include Dix, Livermore, Sarah Palmer Young, Ada White Bacot, and Sarah Emma Edmonds.

 Several thousand women were just as active in nursing in the Confederacy but were less well organized and faced severe shortages of supplies and a much weaker system of 150 hospitals.
 Nursing and vital support services were provided not only by matrons and nurses, but also by local volunteers, slaves, free blacks, and prisoners of war.